jean-roland/LCSF_Doc/index.md

 At it's simplest, you can get away with sending ASCII characters, but when you start introducing data payloads that vary in length, when you start to have multiple versions of your commands coexisting and conflicting, it gets annoying to maintain.

 On the other end of the "power spectrum", you might default to using gRPC or a RESTful API.
-If your use case is simple though, it can be a waste of resources though, and you might consider a more lightweight option.
+If your use case is simple though, it can be a waste of resources, and you might want to consider a more lightweight option like LCSF.

 The LCSF project provides you the tools to simplify the tedious process of developing, deploying and maintaining your custom command set.
 In exchange for the additional complexity, you get:
 * Built-in error handling protocol.